altherat/revanced-patches/README.md

 4. Install [ReVanced](https://revanced.app/)

-5. Download an RIF APK or RIF Golden Platinum APK from some APK provider website (I've only tested with RIF Golden Platinum 5.6.22)
+5. Download and install the latest RIF Golden Platinum APK (5.6.22) from some APK provider website

 6. Go into ReVanced settings and select `Alternative sources` to point to this repository